HarborChase Of Dr Phillips in Orlando, FL

 Pros

-• pro The community has great staff and a new Executive Director.
+• pro Harbor Chase is an amazing community with great staff and a new executive director.

-• pro The staff are warm and friendly, and the residents feel like family.
+• pro The staff are warm and friendly, residents feel like family, and the dining areas are world class.

-• pro The entertainment and activities are standout features, with engaging performances and classes.
+• pro The entertainment and activities are standout features with engaging events and outings.

-• pro Residents feel safe and secure living there.
+• pro Residents feel completely safe and secure living there.

 Cons

-• pro The activities director is accused of treating residents like trash and looking down on them.
+• pro The activities director treats residents like trash and looks down on them.

 Review